elseff/for-interview/README.md

 <hr/>

 ### For launch
-You need to create the database and specify to specify the url, user and password database variables in <b> Run/Debug Configurations </b> or in the `application.yaml`
+You need to create the database and specify the url, user and password database variables in <b> Run/Debug Configurations </b> or in the `application.yaml`

 ```